duckietown/docs-learning_materials/book/learning_materials/82_SLAM/50_future_of_slam.md

         <img style='width:20em; height:auto' src="figures/lines.png"/>
 </figure>

 We use a line detection module using our line segment detector and compute a descriptor for each line then match those descriptors across images. use that to compute camera motion and also map those lines in 3D space.
-For that, we estimate the homography matrix to constuct lanes and computing camera motion by measuring rotation and translation components. we're assuming the place recognition problem is already solved and we're using that to trigger global consistent optimization and integrate prior knowledge.
+For that, we estimate the homography matrix to construct lanes and computing camera motion by measuring rotation and translation components. we're assuming the place recognition problem is already solved and we're using that to trigger global consistent optimization and integrate prior knowledge.